aryaadiwww/aryaadiwww/README.md

 </a>
 </p>

-## 💬 Quote

-> If you are born poor it's not your mistake, but if you die poor it's your mistake.
+> "If you are born poor it's not your mistake, but if you die poor it's your mistake."